All Episodes

 Yeah, brilliant.

-Okay, so um uh a little thing I want to read out is actually from a BBC article.
+Okay, so the little thing I want to read out is actually from a BBC article.

-Um it said hours after Mr. Rinderneck's arrest, that's that 29-year-old dude that is accused of starting at least the Palisades of Fire, not necessarily all of them.
+It said, hours after Mr. Rinderneck's arrest, that's that 29-year-old dude that is accused of starting at least the Palisades of fire, not necessarily all of them.

-Um the City of Los Angeles Fire Department released its long-awaited after action review report on the Palisades Fire, which detailed the first thirty-six hours of the department's response.
+The City of Los Angeles Fire Department released its long-awaited after-action review report on the Palisades fire, which detailed the first 36 hours of the department's response.

-Found firefighters did not have enough resources for the red flag weather conditions and hurricane false winds that fuelled the fire.
+The report, meant to identify lessons learned from the response and to enhance preparedness and response for future wildfires, found firefighters did not have enough resources for the red flag weather conditions and hurricane force winds that fueled the fire.

 So there was particular wind conditions which made it like terrible.

-Um the LAFD, the fire department, uh listed nearly a hundred challenges that firefighters faced during the Palisades fire, which burned for 25 days and forced many fire responders to work for 36 to 48 hours straight.
+The LAFD, the fire department, listed nearly 100 challenges that firefighters faced during the Palisades fire, which burned for 25 days and forced many fire responders to work for 36 to 48 hours straight.

-And uh quote directly from the report says responders were faced with the inevitable consequences of a perfect storm, dry vegetation, unrelenting and unusual wind activity, significant ember cast, uh a landscape packed with combustible vegetation, large vulnerable structures, a diminishing water supplier, and a loss of aerial suppression support.
+And a quote directly from the report says, responders were faced with the inevitable consequences of a perfect storm, dry vegetation, unrelenting and unusual wind activity, significant ember cast, a landscape packed with combustible vegetation, large vulnerable structures, a diminishing water supply, and a loss of aerial suppression support.

 End quote.